Kazenambo Kazenambo: Controversies

 Kazenambo was known as a man of his words, never shy to offer his opinion.
-In January 2011, Windhoek police were called to separate Kazenambo and the manager of Hochland Park's Spar Supermarket when the Minister confronted the manager regarding his alleged mistreatment of black customers.
+In January 2011, Windhoek police were called to separate Kazenambo and the manager of Hochland Park's Spar supermarket when the minister confronted the manager regarding his alleged mistreatment of black customers.
 Police removed Kazenambo from the store after a heated exchange which included allegations of racism.
 The cabinet minister had a similar incident at the airport in Munich, Germany.

 In November 2011, Kazenambo publicly accused journalist Jan Poolman of the Namibian Sun of "buffoonery of the highest order of a perverted mind" and of being a thief and added that "whites should not take reconciliation for granted [...] [w]e will grab farms if they push this matter.
 We will push the Constitution aside if they scratch too far.
 Mark my words, give us time ... if they continue, we'll also take some action to claim what is ours".
 The Namibian government was criticised for treating Kazenambo with kid gloves and not reprimanding him after the outburst.

 Kazenambo was responding to an article written by Poolman that Kazenambo spent N$1.7 million instead of the budgeted N$1 million to send 65 delegates to collect the skulls of some of the victims of the Herero and Namaqua Genocide of 1904–1907 from Germany.

 During an interview in February 2012 with The Namibian journalist Tileni Mongudhi, Kazenambo allegedly made a racist attack against his fellow ministers, calling them "stupid Owambos", and said that Ovambo people "are just like the Boers, worse because you are hungry and stupid".
 The interview apparently started on a cordial note until Mongudhi asked if Kazenambo was proudly acting "more of a Herero than a national representative" in relation to the delegation he led to Germany to retrieve Herero remains.
 Kazenambo then accused Mongudhi of being part of an "Owambo conspiracy" and seized his voice recorder.
 The recorder was then sent to another country to get its contents professionally erased before being returned to Mongudhi's lawyer.

 Private life

 Kazenambo descended from a family affected by the Herero and Namaqua genocide and was lobbying for German reparation payments.
 He had three children.
 Kazenambo died from post-COVID-19 complications in August 2021.
+He was buried at Okapuka north of Windhoek next to his great-grandfather.